Full width project banner image

 From our clients

 Kayla & her team have been good since I was applying for properties.
-I was pregnant & stressed in the middle of a rental crisis & Kayla really came through for me & my family.
-Since renting through FAA Property we have not had one drama, the team are professional, easy going & approachable.
+I was pregnant & stressed in the middle of a rental crisis & Kayla came through for me & my family.
+Since renting through FAA Property, the team are professional, easy going & approachable.

 - Charlie Foster